rdfostrich/article-jws2018-ostrich/content/evaluation.md

 </figcaption>
 </figure>

+The BEAR-A and BEAR-B-hourly datasets indicate the limitations of the ingestion algorithm in our system.
+The results for BEAR-A show that OSTRICH ingests slowly for many very large versions, but it is still possible because of the memory-efficient streaming algorithm.
+The results for BEAR-B-hourly show that OSTRICH should not be used when the number of versions is very large.
+Furthermore, for each additional version in a dataset, the ingestion time increases.
+This is a direct consequence of our alternative delta chain method where all deltas are relative to a snapshot.
+That is the reason why when new deltas are inserted, the previous one must be fully materialized by iterating over all existing triples, because no version index exists.

 In [](#results-ostrich-ingestion-rate-bearb-hourly), we can observe large fluctuations in ingestion time around version 1,200 of BEAR-B-hourly.
 This is caused by the large amount of versions that are stored for each tree value.
 Since each version requires a mapping to seven triple pattern indexes and one local change flag in the deletion tree,